 By leveraging these GDB commands, you can deepen your understanding of signal handling in your program and effectively debug signal-related issues for smoother program execution.

-2. signal – The signal command enables you to send a specific signal to the running program.
+command enables you to send a specific signal to the running program.
 This command is useful when you want to simulate a signal being raised in order to observe the program’s response or behavior.
 By sending different signals, you can test how the program handles specific events, such as interrupts or error conditions.
-The signal command provides a way to trigger and analyze signal-related scenarios during the debugging process.
+Thesignal

-3. info signals – The info signals command displays information about the signals that the program can receive.
+command displays information about the signals that the program can receive.
 It provides a list of all the available signals and their associated numbers, names, and descriptions.
 This command is helpful for understanding the signal landscape of the program and identifying the signals that may impact its execution.
-By examining the signal information, you can gain insights into potential signal-related issues and their corresponding handlers.
+By examining the signal information, you can gain insights into potential signal-related issues and their corresponding handlers. - signal handlers – GDB provides various commands to examine and manipulate signal handlers within the program.
+These commands allow you to inspect the current signal handler for a specific signal, set a new handler, or restore the default handler.
+By examining and modifying signal handlers, you can control how the program reacts to signals and debug signal-related issues effectively.

-5. catch signal – The catch signal command sets a breakpoint that triggers when a specific signal is raised.
+command sets a breakpoint that triggers when a specific signal is raised.
 It allows you to stop the program’s execution when a particular signal is encountered, enabling you to analyze the program’s behavior at that point.
 This command is useful for investigating signal-related problems and understanding how signals affect the program’s control flow.

 Tracepoints